Cedric Benson: Chicago Bears

-The Chicago Bears selected Benson with the fourth overall pick in the 2005 NFL Draft.
-Benson was visibly upset upon being drafted by Chicago, as the two parties disagreed on contract terms prior to the draft.
-After a 36-day contract hold-out, Benson and the Bears finally agreed to a five-year contract worth $35 million, with a $16 million signing bonus.
+The Chicago Bears selected Benson in the first round with the fourth overall pick in the 2005 NFL draft.
+Although Benson and his family were overjoyed when he was drafted, with Benson moved to tears, he and the Bears strongly disagreed on contract terms prior to the draft.
+After a 36-day contract holdout, Benson and the Bears finally agreed to a five-year contract worth $35 million, with a $16 million signing bonus.
 The Bears wished to make Benson their feature running back, but his lengthy contract impasse had caused him to miss the team's entire training camp.
-Benson claimed that he received a cold reception upon his return because he claimed he would be starting by the third game despite holding out and not practicing.
-Jay Glazer reported that certain players even attempted to intentionally injure him during practice.
+Benson claimed that he received a cold reception upon his return because he bragged that he would become the starter by the Bears' third game despite the holdout and lack of practice.
+Jay Glazer reported that certain players attempted to intentionally injure him during practice.

 The team temporarily made Thomas Jones their featured running back for the beginning of the 2005 season.
-Jones' performance impressed the Bears' coaching staff, and earned him the top spot on the team's depth-chart for the next two seasons.
-Benson occasionally received playtime, and he rushed for eighty yards on sixteen carries against the New Orleans Saints during his best game.
-However, shortly afterwards, he suffered a medial collateral ligament sprain and missed most of the remaining season.
+Jones' performance impressed the Bears' coaching staff and earned him the top spot on the team's depth chart for the next two seasons.
+Benson occasionally received playing time, and he rushed for 80 yards on 16 carries against the New Orleans Saints in his best game.
+However, shortly after the game, he suffered a medial collateral ligament sprain and missed most of the remaining season.

-After the 2005 the Bears considered making Benson the team's starting running back after Jones was unhappy with his current contract status.
+After 2005, the Bears considered making Benson the team's starting running back after Jones was unhappy with his contract status.
 The team's plans went astray when Benson injured his shoulder after colliding with Brian Urlacher during a routine scrimmage.
 Although the injury was not serious, it placed Benson on the sidelines for a majority of the preseason.

 Although Benson fully recovered from his injury, head coach Lovie Smith selected Jones as the Bears' starter.
 Benson scored his first two touchdowns during week five of the 2006 season, against the Buffalo Bills.
-In a game against the New England Patriots during week twelve of the season, Benson collided with linebacker Junior Seau, causing Seau to fall down and fracture his forearm.
+In a game against the New England Patriots during Week 12, Benson collided with linebacker Junior Seau, causing Seau to fracture his forearm.